joeferner/node-java/README.md

 Creates a new java Proxy for the given interface.
 Functions passed in will run on the v8 main thread and not a new thread.

-The returned object has two methods ref() and unref() which you can use to maintain references to prevent premature garbage collection.
-You must call these methods to ensure the proxy stays around.
+The returned object has a method unref() which you can use to free the object for garbage collection.

 __Arguments__